Hire Reliable Farm Workers

 From initial consultation to the worker starting on your farm, the realistic timeline is 6 to 8 months.
 This includes the 28-day Labour Market Needs Test, DETE permit processing, visa approval, and travel from the Philippines.
 DETE processes applications in date order of receipt — check live processing dates at enterprise.gov.ie.
 We track these and keep you updated throughout.

 Yes.
-At least 50% of your workforce must be EEA nationals at the time of the permit application.
+At least 50% of your workforce must be EEA, Swiss or UK citizens at the time of the permit application.
 This applies regardless of farm size.
-The only exemption that might apply is for start-up businesses registered with Revenue within the past 2 years and holding a formal letter of support from Enterprise Ireland or IDA Ireland — which covers almost no farms.
+Two narrow exemptions exist.
+The first is the sole-employee situation, where the overseas worker would be your business's only employee — which rarely fits an operating farm, and which is not available for the Critical Skills Employment Permit.
+The second covers certain Enterprise Ireland or IDA Ireland client companies holding a formal letter of support from that agency; its conditions are contested, so we assess eligibility case by case.
 CA Recruitment checks your eligibility during the free consultation before anything goes to DETE.

 Yes.
 English is an official language of the Philippines and is the primary medium of instruction throughout secondary and tertiary education.
 Day-to-day communication on the farm — following instructions, discussing tasks, working alongside your team — is not an issue.
 Many of our candidates have also worked in structured environments where English was used daily.